 “A new commandment I give unto you, that ye love one another; even as I have loved you” (John 13:34).
 God has described Himself by saying, “God is love.”
 He wants us to love Him with our whole heart, and to love our neighbor as ourselves—what Christianity is all about.
-But if we won’t allow ourselves to be inspired by His love, we can know God and still be defeated in our lives.
+But if we won’t allow ourselves to be inspired by God’s love, we can know Him and still be defeated in our lives.
 Even if we went to the extreme of dying on a stake as a martyr, He would not value our sacrifice—if it was made without love.

 Somewhere along the way when we outgrew childhood, we seem to have stopped believing that “Jesus loves me.”
 As adults we find it very hard to believe that Jesus actually does love us, because His love is so great that it is a wonder to us.
 Therefore, we respond to His love is a way that comes very short of the joy He intends for us to have.
 Yet He really does love everyone, including us.